Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 - Have you included valuable CTAs?

 - Did you include high-resolution images with appropriate ALT text and title?

-- Did you include SEO and social cards?
+- Were you able to include SEO and social cards?

 - Did you have a second pair of eyes read through it?